 definitions; and a lively debate – one facilitated by IHXENs – then ensued concerning other value

 disciplines that the team collectively felt were necessary for Chant’s particular 'economic niche'.
 These

-to aspire.
 We visualized the ladder becoming a part of Chant's employee performance review process.

 The ESOP team then asked me to thread the descriptions of the new value disciplines into a preface to

-their ESOP document of Offer to Employees.
+their ESOP Document of Offer to Employees.
 When I had done this to their satisfaction, Ted added to

 the credibility of the new value disciplines by having their descriptions framed and displayed

 prominently in Chant's offices.
 The ESOP team then went ahead with the ESOP launch.
 The results?